Frequently Asked

 If you reach agreement in mediation, the terms will be documented in a written agreement.
 The mediator will help ensure the agreement is clear, specific, and covers all the issues that were discussed.
 For civil, commercial, and workplace mediation, this agreement becomes a legally binding contract once signed.

-For family mediation in the UK, the Memorandum of Understanding needs to be converted to a Consent Order approved by a court before it becomes enforceable.
+For family enterprise or contentious probate matters in the UK, the Memorandum of Understanding needs to be converted to a Consent Order approved by a court before it becomes enforceable.
 The vast majority of mediated agreements are complied with voluntarily, partly because the parties created the agreement themselves and are committed to it.

 Learn more about enforcing mediated agreements.For civil, commercial, and workplace mediation, if the other party breaks the agreement, you have legal recourse.
 You can take them to court to enforce the agreement, just as you would with any breached contract.

-For family mediation in the UK, if the Consent Order is breached, you can apply to the court for enforcement.
-In some cases, it may be worth returning to mediation to address the breach—sometimes issues can be resolved through further dialogue.
+For family enterprise or contentious probate matters in the UK, if the Consent Order is breached, you can apply to the court for enforcement.
+In some cases, it may be worth returning to mediation to address the breach.
+Sometimes issues can be resolved through further dialogue.
 We can advise on the best approach if this situation arises.

 Discuss what to do if an agreement is broken.Mediation does not prevent you from going to court later if it doesn't resolve your dispute.
 You retain all your legal rights throughout the mediation process.
-Nothing that happens in mediation can be used against you in court (with limited exceptions for issues like child safety), so you can participate freely without worrying about weakening your legal position.
+Nothing that happens in mediation can be used against you in court except in rare cases involving child safety, so you can participate freely without worrying about weakening your legal position.

 In fact, many courts require or encourage mediation before litigation precisely because it often resolves disputes without the need for court proceedings.
 If mediation doesn't work, you can still pursue your case in court, and the time spent in mediation may have helped clarify the issues and narrow the disagreement.